RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Quickstart/README.md

 ###### WisBlock Core

 A WisBlock Core module is designed to be installed on the CPU slot of the RAK5005-O Base Board.
 As shown in **Figure 16**, the location is properly marked by silkscreen.
-Follow carefully the procedure defined in [attaching a WisConnector](/Product-Categories/WisBlock/RAK5005-O/Quickstart/#attaching-a-wisconnector/) section in order to attach a Core module.<br> Once attached, fix the module with one or more pieces of M1.2 x 3&nbsp;mm screws depending on the WisBlock Core.
+Follow carefully the procedure defined in [attaching a WisConnector](/Product-Categories/WisBlock/RAK5005-O/Quickstart/#attaching-a-wisconnector/) section in order to attach a Core module.
+Once attached, fix the module with one or more pieces of M1.2 x 3&nbsp;mm screws depending on the WisBlock Core.

 <rk-img